gokceoguzerenler/cis530_sp2021/homework/perspectives/perspectives.md

 ## Report

 As usual we want you to keep track of all experiments and findings in your report.
-But here are the list of things that we are looking for (and will grade the report on).
+Here are the list of things that we are looking for:
 1. You should make **at least three modifications/extension** to the baseline model and explain what you did.
 2. For each modification, specify the size and the type of the BERT model you use, plus the hyper-parameters you chose for training.
 Include the performance on the dev set for each configuration.
 3. Using the best performing model on dev set, identify a few mistakes that the model makes on dev set.
 Include a few of such claim/perspective pairs in the report and briefly describe the mistake and why you think the model produces the wrong prediction.
-4. **Write a few sentences on what you think makes the Perspective Detection task challenging**.
-(Note that there isn't a single correct answer to the question; we are interested in knowing your perspective!)

 ## Deliverables